Updated on 2024-09-30 GMT+08:00

 For more information, see https://github.com/volcano-sh/volcano/blob/master/docs/design/numa-aware.md.

-After a topology policy is configured for pods, Volcano predicts matched nodes based on the topology policy.
+After a topology policy is configured for pods, Volcano predicts the nodes that match the policy.
+For details about how to configure a pod topology policy, see Example of NUMA Affinity Scheduling.
 The scheduling process is as follows:

 1. Volcano filters nodes with the same policy based on the topology policy configured for pods.
 The topology policy provided by Volcano is the same as that provided by the topology manager.